grpc/grpc-swift/Examples/Google/SpeechToText/README.md

 ## Description

 This application demonstrates Bidirectional Streaming to convert streamed audio data into text and display the Server processing live using gRPC Swift, built on top of SwiftNIO.
+Much of the gRPC specific logic can be found in `Sources/SpeechService.swift`.

 ## Technologies